-Forrest’s newest book including a map of the treasure search area is here…
+Forrest’s newest memoir including a map of the treasure search area is here…

 In The Beginning…..

 What is This Blog About?
 This blog is for and about those adventurous individuals searching for Forrest Fenn’s hidden treasure.
 I am hoping we can share our adventures and ideas because, as Forrest has pointed out, the thrill is in the chase (not in the capture).
 But first a little background for those who are not yet familiar with Forrest’s hidden treasure.

 Who is Forrest Fenn?
 In a nutshell, Forrest Fenn lives in Santa Fe, New Mexico where he started an art gallery, raised a family, collects artifacts, writes books and made a fortune.
 He has hidden aproximately a million dollars of his fortune in gold and gems in an old world, bronze chest pictured to the left (he paid $25K for the chest alone).
 The whole shebang is said to weigh about 42lbs and much of the gold is collector’s gold, meaning that its worth much more than the face value of gold alone because of its historical importance.
 For instance, an ancient Aztec golden amulet is worth much more than the current value of its weight in gold because it is unique, unusual, sought after, special, etc.